Lionel Trilling

 Lionel Mordecai Trilling (July 4, 1905 – November 5, 1975) was an American literary critic, short story writer, essayist, and teacher.
-He was one of the leading U.S. critics of the 20th century who analyzed the contemporary cultural, social, and political implications of literature.
-With his wife Diana Trilling (née Rubin), whom he married in 1929, he was a member of the New York Intellectuals and contributor to the Partisan Review.
+One of the leading U.S. critics of the 20th century, he analyzed the contemporary cultural, social, and political implications of literature.
+He and his wife, Diana Trilling (née Rubin), were members of the New York Intellectuals and contributors to the Partisan Review.

 Personal and academic life

 Lionel Mordecai Trilling was born in Queens, New York, the son of Fannie (née Cohen), who was from London, and David Trilling, a tailor from Bialystok in Poland.
 His family was Jewish.
-In 1921, he graduated from DeWitt Clinton High School, and, at age 16, entered Columbia University, thus beginning a lifelong association with the university.
+In 1921, he graduated from DeWitt Clinton High School, and, at age 16, entered Columbia University, beginning a lifelong association with the university.
 He joined the Boar's Head Society and wrote for the Morningside literary journal.
-In 1925, he graduated from Columbia College, and, in 1926, earned a master's degree at the university (his master's essay was entitled Theodore Edward Hook: his life and work).
+In 1925, he graduated from Columbia College, and in 1926 he earned a master's degree at the university (his master's essay was titled Theodore Edward Hook: his life and work).
 He then taught at the University of Wisconsin–Madison and at Hunter College.

-In 1929 he married Diana Rubin, and the two began a lifelong literary partnership.
-In 1932 he returned to Columbia to pursue his doctoral degree in English literature and to teach literature.
+In 1929, he married Diana Rubin, and the two began a lifelong literary partnership.
+In 1932, he returned to Columbia to pursue his doctoral degree in English literature and to teach literature.
 He earned his doctorate in 1938 with a dissertation about Matthew Arnold that he later published.
-He was promoted to assistant professor the following year, becoming Columbia's first tenured Jewish professor in its English department.
+He was promoted to assistant professor the next year, becoming Columbia's first tenured Jewish professor in its English department.
 He was promoted to full professor in 1948.